-The following organization diagram presents the name and the jurisdiction of incorporation of certain of AltaGas' subsidiaries as at December 31, 2016.
+The following organization diagram presents the name and the jurisdiction of incorporation of certain of AltaGas' subsidiaries as at December 31, 2017.
 The diagram does not include all of the subsidiaries of AltaGas.
-The assets and revenues of those subsidiaries omitted from the diagram individually did not exceed 10 percent, and in the aggregate did not exceed 20 percent, of the total consolidated assets or total consolidated revenues of AltaGas as at and for the year ended December 31, 2016.
+The assets and revenues of those subsidiaries omitted from the diagram individually did not exceed 10 percent, and in the aggregate did not exceed 20 percent, of the total consolidated assets or total consolidated revenues of AltaGas as at and for the year ended December 31, 2017.

-(1) Each of AltaGas Ltd., AltaGas Holdings Inc., AltaGas Utility Holdings (Pacific) Inc., AltaGas Utility Group Inc., AltaGas Utility Holdings Inc., AltaGas Utilities Inc. and Heritage Gas Limited is a corporation incorporated or formed by amalgamation or continuance under the CBCA.
-Each of AltaGas Utility Holdings (Nova Scotia) Inc., Taylor Processing Inc., AltaGas Processing Partnership, AltaGas Northwest Processing Limited Partnership, AltaGas Pipeline Partnership, AltaGas Extraction and Transmission Limited Partnership and Harmattan Gas Processing Limited Partnership is a corporation, partnership or limited partnership (as applicable) incorporated, formed or established under the laws of Alberta.
-Each of AltaGas Renewable Energy Inc., AltaGas Renewable Energy #2 Inc., Coast Mountain Hydro Corp., Pacific Northern Gas Ltd. and Coast Mountain Hydro Limited Partnership is a corporation or limited partnership (as applicable) incorporated, formed or established under the laws of British Columbia.
-Each of AltaGas Services (U.S.) Inc., AltaGas Utility Holdings (U.S.) Inc., SEMCO Holding Corporation, AltaGas Power Holdings (U.S.) Inc., Blythe Energy Inc. and AltaGas San Joaquin Energy Inc. is a corporation formed under the laws of Delaware.
-AltaGas Holding Partnership is a partnership formed or established under the laws of Ontario, AltaGas Finance Luxembourg S.à r.l. is a private limited liability company formed under the laws of the Grand Duchy of Luxembourg and SEMCO Energy, Inc. is a corporation formed under the laws of Michigan.
+(1) Each of AltaGas Ltd., AltaGas Holdings Inc., AltaGas Utility Holdings (Pacific) Inc., AltaGas Utility Group Inc., AltaGas Utility Holdings Inc., AltaGas Utility Inc., and Heritage Gas Limited is a corporation incorporated or formed by amalgamation or continuance under the CBCA.
+Each of AltaGas Utility Holdings (Nova Scotia) Inc., Taylor Processing Inc., AltaGas Processing Partnership, AltaGas Northwest Processing Limited Partnership, AltaGas Extraction and Transmission Limited Partnership and Harmattan Gas Processing Limited Partnership, and Transmission Limited Partnership and Harmattan Gas Processing Limited Partnership, and Transmission Limited Partnership and the Intership of Santule partnership (as applicable) incorporated, formed or established under the laws of AltaGas Renewable Energy #2 Inc., Coast Mountain Hydro Corp., Pacific Northern Gas Ltd. and Coast Mountain Hydro Limited Partnership is a corporation or limited partnership (as applicable) incorporated, formed or established under the laws of Dirtita Countribu.
+Each of AltaGas Services (U.S.) Inc., AltaGas Utility Holdings (U.S.) Inc., SEMCO Holding Corporation, and AltaGas Power Holdings (U.S.) Inc. is a corporation formed under the laws of Delaware.
+AltaGas Holding Partnership is a partnership is a partnership formed or established under the laws of Mortario and SEMCO Energy, Inc. is a corporation formed under the laws of Michigan.